Explain the importance of package.json file in Angular?

 - Configuring the Angular CLI and other tools used in the project.

-file is essentially the heart of the project setup, making it easy to share, collaborate, and automate development tasks.
+Without it, managing and maintaining an Angular project would be far more difficult and error-prone.
+The package.json file is essentially the heart of the project setup, making it easy to share, collaborate, and automate development tasks.

 Comments